 - Low cost thin film organically based PV

 - Domestic solar powered air conditioning using a desiccant dryer/evaporative cooler principle

 - Concentrating solar thermal power station development based on using solar power to heat a turbine in place of fossil fuels – does not need any water for cooling and is suited for outback Australia with lots of sun and not much water.

 - Many energy saving features incorporated into the CSIRO building fabric leading to a low energy building

-We all enjoyed the on online casinos visit but it could have been a lot better.
+We all enjoyed the visit but it could have been a lot better.
 Our tour guide was not able to answer many of the technical queries from our well

 informed group and none of the researchers were present to answer our specific queries.